Respect/Test/README.md

 ```

 But due to fluent interface design to get a property from our `HappyPanda`
-using the instance object simply write a one liner.
+using the instance object simply write a one-liner.

 ```php